andrewjw/site/_posts/2011-10-06-beating-google-with-couchdb-celery-and-whoosh-part-4.md

 There are several different ways of parsing out the links in a given HTML document.
-You can just use a regular expression to pull the urls out, or you can use a more complete but also more complicated (and slower) method of parsing the HTML using the standard Python <a href="http://docs.python.org/library/htmlparser.html">htmlparser</a> library, or the wonderful <a href="http://www.crummy.com/software/BeautifulSoup/">Beautiful Soup</a>.
+You can just use a regular expression to pull the urls out, or you can use a more complete but also more complicated (and slower) method of parsing the HTML using the standard Python [htmlparser](http://docs.python.org/library/htmlparser.html) library, or the wonderful [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/).
 The point of this series isn't to build a complete webcrawler, but to show you the basic building blocks.
 So, for simplicity's sake I'll use a regular expression.